🔼The name Canaan: Summary

 - Land Of Purple

 - From the verb כנע (kana), to be brought into synchronicity.

-The name Canaan in the Bible
+🔼The name Canaan in the Bible

-Etymology of the name Canaan
+🔼Etymology of the name Canaan

 Being located on the bridge between three continents, he historical people of Canaan maintained a flowering culture of trade.
 Thus the words כנען, meaning Canaan, and כנעני, meaning Canaanite, acquired the additional meaning of trade or merchant (Zephaniah 1:11, Ezekiel 16:29).
-Perhaps the connection between Canaan the humble one and Canaan the merchant lies in the origin of trade, namely the last resource of those who owned no land, and who had to revert to selling other people's produces.
+See our article on the name Abraham for a closer look at the rise of trade between states.

 For a meaning of the name Canaan, NOBSE Study Bible Name List reads Low.
 Jones' Dictionary of Old Testament Proper Names reads Merchant or Servant.